contactlab/contacthub-sdk-dotnet/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <a name="Others"/>
-## Others
+## Further information

 <a name="SystemUpdateTime"/>
-### System Update Time
+### System update time

-The writing of data on the remote platform has latency of approximately 30
+Writing data on the remote platform has a latency of approximately 30 seconds.
-seconds.
-For example, if you add or delete a customer, it will take about 30
+For example, if you add or delete a customer, it will take about 30 seconds
-seconds before its GetCustomers return a consistent data.
+before `GetCustomers` returns consistent data.

 <a name="Logs"/>
 ### Logs

-You can enable a detailed log of all calls to the rest of Contacthub
+You can enable a detailed log of all calls to the Contacthub remote system.
-remote system.
-To enable logging you simply add in your app.config \| web.config
+To enable logging, you simply add the following keys to your `app.config \| web.config`:
-the following keys

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ xml
     <add key="ContactHubSdkEnableLog" value= "true"/>
     <add key="ContactHubSdkPathLog" value= "c:\temp\trace.log"/>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This can be useful for intercept the server-side errors, not visible on SDK
+This can be useful to intercept any server-side errors that are not visible on
-client side.
+the SDK client side.

 <a name="classBuilder"/>
 ## Class builder

-The are some properties aren’t static in Contacthub, that you may want to change in the future.
-For example to add new type of events or new enum values as prefix for some properties.
+Some properties that you may want to change in the future, are not static
+in Contacthub.
+For example, if you want to add new event types, or new
+enumeration values as a prefix to some properties.
-These definitions are available in a JSON schema, publicly available with REST API.
+These definitions are available in a JSON schema, which is readily
+accessible with the REST API.

-To make developer life easier, the SDK provide the required classes and enums for the schema, related to the customer base properties (basePropertiesClass.cs), events properties (eventPropertiesClass.cs) and events context properties (eventContextClass.cs).
+To make developer life easier, the SDK provides the required classes and
+enumerators for the schema, which are related to the customer base properties
+(`basePropertiesClass.cs`), events properties (`eventPropertiesClass.cs`)
+and events context properties (`eventContextClass.cs`).

-You can create the classes every time you want, automatically, using the provided project available in the classBuilder folder.
+You can automatically create the classes as required, by using the project
+that is available in the `classBuilder` folder.

 To update the classes:

-- Open the project available in the classBuilder folder
+- Open the project that is available in the `classBuilder` folder
-- Copy all generated files from bin/debug to /PropertiesClasses in sdk project, overwriting the existing files
+- Copy all generated files from `bin/debug` to `/PropertiesClasses` in the SDK project, overwriting the existing files
-- Rebuild the sdk project
+- Rebuild the SDK project

-All the new files has a comment in the first line with the generated date, as follow:
+All new files include a comment with the date of generation in the first line, as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 /* selfgenerated from version 0.0.0.1 30/01/2017 12:37:51 */
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**Note:**

-At this time the real version number is not available (fixed value 0.0.0.1)
+The real version number is not available at present (fixed value 0.0.0.1)